Fish physiology: Osmoregulation

 Two major types of osmoregulation are osmoconformers and osmoregulators.
 Osmoconformers match their body osmolarity to their environment actively or passively.
 Most marine invertebrates are osmoconformers, although their ionic composition may be different from that of seawater.

 Osmoregulators tightly regulate their body osmolarity, which always stays constant, and are more common in the animal kingdom.
 Osmoregulators actively control salt concentrations despite the salt concentrations in the environment.
 An example is freshwater fish.
 The gills actively uptake salt from the environment by the use of mitochondria-rich cells.
 Water will diffuse into the fish, so it excretes a very hypotonic (dilute) urine to expel all the excess water.
 A marine fish has an internal osmotic concentration lower than that of the surrounding seawater, so it tends to lose water and gain salt.
-It actively excretes salt out from the gills.
+It actively excretes salt out of the gills.
 Most fish are stenohaline, which means they are restricted to either salt or fresh water and cannot survive in water with a different salt concentration than they are adapted to.
 However, some fish show a tremendous ability to effectively osmoregulate across a broad range of salinities; fish with this ability are known as euryhaline species, e.g., salmon.
 Salmon has been observed to inhabit two utterly disparate environments — marine and fresh water — and it is inherent to adapt to both by bringing in behavioral and physiological modifications.

 In contrast to bony fish, with the exception of the coelacanth, the blood and other tissue of sharks and Chondrichthyes is generally isotonic to their marine environments because of the high concentration of urea and trimethylamine N-oxide (TMAO), allowing them to be in osmotic balance with the seawater.
 This adaptation prevents most sharks from surviving in freshwater, and they are therefore confined to marine environments.
 A few exceptions exist, such as the bull shark, which has developed a way to change its kidney function to excrete large amounts of urea.
 When a shark dies, the urea is broken down to ammonia by bacteria, causing the dead body to gradually smell strongly of ammonia.

 Sharks have adopted a different, efficient mechanism to conserve water, i.e., osmoregulation.
-They retain urea in their blood in relatively higher concentration.
+They retain urea in their blood in relatively higher concentrations.
 Urea is damaging to living tissue so, to cope with this problem, some fish retain trimethylamine oxide.
 This provides a better solution to urea's toxicity.
-Sharks, having slightly higher solute concentration (i.e., above 1000 mOsm which is sea solute concentration), do not drink water like fresh water fish.
+Sharks, having slightly higher solute concentrations (i.e., above 1000 mOsm which is sea solute concentration), do not drink water like fresh water fish.